raaowx/wotd/README.md

 <img
 src="./wotd.png" width="25">

-WOTD is a simple NodeJS script to download the published word of the day by RAE
+WOTD is a simple TypeScript script to download the published word of the day by RAE.
+It runs over NodeJS.

 ## RAE (Real Academia Española)